cosmos/sdk-tutorials/liquidity-module/index.md

 A relayer is software to connect two blockchains.
 Configure the relayer with your endpoints to create a connection between your blockchain and the testnet.
 After the connection is established, you can send tokens from one blockchain to the other blockchain.

-*Note: If you previously used the relayer, follow these steps to remove exiting relayer and Starport configurations:
+**Note** If you previously used the relayer, follow these steps to remove exiting relayer and Starport configurations:

 - Remove your existing relayer config: